After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 After working remotely, some BIPOC employees fear effects of return to the office

-Black, Indigenous and people of colour say they had a mental break from dealing with microaggressions
+Workers who are Black, Indigenous or people of colour say they had break from dealing with microaggressions

 Now more than a year into the pandemic, CBC Ottawa is looking at how people are adapting to new realities with its series The Slow Return.